CFO Jimmy's Patronis' Seal

 Naples Roofing Contractor Insurance Fraud Scheme

-Chief Financial Officer Jimmy Patronis’ Division of Investigative and Forensic Services arrested two contractors in Naples for allegedly operating a solicitation scheme for free roof replacements related to damage supposedly caused by Hurricane Irma.
+Chief Financial Officer Jimmy Patronis’ Criminal Investigations Division arrested two contractors in Naples for allegedly operating a solicitation scheme for free roof replacements related to damage supposedly caused by Hurricane Irma.
 Brian Webb and Brandon Jourdan of Webb Roofing & Construction LLC allegedly enticed homeowners with rebates to cover their insurance deductible if they submitted an insurance claim for a roof replacement.
 The company’s salespeople would require the homeowner to sign an Assignment of Benefits* and an "advertising agreement," which allowed the company to place an advertising sign in their yard, and the homeowners were required to provide positive reviews online and give neighborhood referrals.

 The contractors face nine counts of filing False & Fraudulent Insurance Claims, a third-degree felony.
 If convicted on all charges, they each face a maximum sentence of up to 45 years in prison and a $45,000 fine.